prajapati-kaushik/php-conventions/doc/controllers.md

 * Never use `exit`, `var_dump`, `echo`, `die` in controllers.
 Always return a `Response` object.
 * Keep controller code small.
 Any functionality should be implemented in Repositories, Models or other classes.
 * Don't put too many controller functions in 1 class.
 Split them by resource if the class becomes too big.
+* Controllers SHOULD NOT have any either protected/private methods or public methods that are not actions

 **These Symfony coding standards are based on the PSR-1, PSR-2 and PSR-4 standards, so you may already know most of them.**